Hayat Khan Sherpao Shaheed

 Hayat Khan Sherpao’s popularity and political success, led to him being dubbed the “Lion of the Frontier” or “Sher-i-Sarhad” by the Pakistan Peoples Party, and more specifically by Zulfikar Ali Bhutto.

-He was assassinated on February 16, 1975, in a bomb explosion on the campus of University of Peshawar while he was addressing in the youth convention.
+He was assassinated on February 08, 1975, in a bomb explosion on the campus of the University of Peshawar while he was addressing in the youth convention.
 Every year a large number of Lion of Frontier’s followers gather to commemorate death anniversary.
-Hayat Sherpao’s mantel is now carried by his younger brother Aftab Sherpao, who learned politics and diplomacy form his elder brother.
+Hayat Sherpao’s mantel is now carried by his younger brother Aftab Sherpao, who learned politics and diplomacy from his elder brother.
 Carrying forward the mission, he now formed Qaumi Watan Party, which is a leading provincial force.
 Qaumi Watan Party has raised a voice for the rights of the Pakhtun and the province, avoiding negative politics.